-27. Veterans Federal Procurement Opportunities
+32. Veterans Federal Procurement Opportunities

-This section of DD Form 2648 will be beneficial if you are interested in starting your own business.
 In 1999, the Small Business Development Act set an annual government-wide goal that three percent of all prime contract/subcontract awards should be given to small businesses owned and controlled by Service-disabled Veterans each fiscal year.
 This automatically gives you an advantage over other small businesses when competing for government contracts.

-In addition, Executive Order 13360 requires federal procurement officials and prime contractors to provide small businesses owned and controlled by Veterans or Service-disabled Veterans with the maximum possible opportunity to participate in the performance of contracts awarded by any federal agency, including subcontracts.
+In addition, Executive Order 13360 requires Federal procurement officials and prime contractors to provide small businesses owned and controlled by Veterans or Service-disabled Veterans with the maximum possible opportunity to participate in the performance of contracts awarded by any Federal agency, including subcontracts.